overbond/overbond-eng-test/pey.md

 * **Code quality**: Is the code simple and easy to understand?
 * **Testing**: Are there automated tests?
 Do they provide sufficient coverage?
 * **Documentation**: Is a README file included?
 Does it specify how to execute the app?
 Does it describe your approach sufficiently?
+## Submission
+Email us a zip file containing your solution or send us your solution's GitHub repo link